bsmg/beat-saber-community-wiki/support.md

 >%appdata%/../locallow/hyperbolic magnetism/beat saber

-Copy and paste everything from inside the bar above and paste it to your address bar in file explorer To "delete" this folder you can rename it or actually delete it.
+Copy and paste everything from inside the bar above and paste it to your address bar in file explorer To "delete" this folder `(the beatsaber folder in locallow)` you can rename it or actually delete it.

 You can also get to this folder by showing hidden items and navigating to your
 >Users > "USER" > AppData > Local Low > Hyperbolic-magnetism